andrelbarreto/Best_Cupcakes/README.md

 #### App Setup

-1. Create a GitHub repo called `burger` and clone it to your computer.
+1. Create a GitHub repo called `cucpcakes` and clone it to your computer.

 2. Make a package.json file by running `npm init` from the command line.